afontainec/chinchay-docs/docs/errorhandler/error-handler.md

 ## errorTranslate

-  Lets dig a bit deeper in the `errorTranslate` parameter.
+  Let's dig a bit deeper in the `errorTranslate` parameter.
 It is a javascript object, that indicates the message and code that should be returned for each chinchayError code.
 If there is no message nor code indicated it will assume it is a 500 error.

 ### default Error Translate and Replace